hganjoo/ecosmogeft/README-EFT.md

 ### EFT params:

 - alphaB0 = braiding parameter at a = 1
-- alphaM0 = running of Planck mass at a =1
+- alphaM0 = running of Planck mass at a = 1
 - w0, wa = DE EoS params
-- Pre, post = pre and post smoothing cycles for EFT solver
+- npre, npost = pre and post smoothing cycles for EFT solver

 ## Output options: